envato/encapsulate_as_money/README.md

 MyModel.find_by_id(1).amount # 5.dollars
 ```

-Note that it takes the default Money currency.
+Note that it uses the default Money currency.

 ## Contributing